 Our products face intense competition, both from other products and from other technologies, both in the U.S. and in international markets.
-We compete with others such as Kaltura, Kontiki, Cisco, Polycom, vBrick, Brightcove and MediaPlatform who deliver video content to businesses.
+We compete with others such as Kaltura, VBrick, Brightcove, MediaPlatform and Panopto who deliver video content to businesses.
+Qumu occasionally encounters organizations utilizing Microsoft's Skype and Stream technologies.
+By some, Microsoft is viewed as a competitor, but our technology integrates and enables organizations to securely ingest, managed and distribute video content from a wide variety of organizational tool sets with greater flexibility and improved manageability.
 Further, because some prospective customers may choose to rely upon their own IT infrastructure and resources to manage their video content, we compete with customer-created solutions for video content management.
 We expect the intensity of competition we face to increase in the future from other established and emerging companies.